dartmouth-cs52-16x/16X-git-map/docs/domain_setup.md

 Note: to quit the python server type: ctrl+c
 (this is a default for many commandline processes).

+### Add Some Content

+* A picture of yourself
+* Your name
+* Where you’re from/where you live
+* A short bio telling us about yourself (you might include/mention: design/programming applications you know, what you enjoy most about ui/ux design/development, why you’re excited to work with DALI.)
+* Something interesting about yourself :-)

+#### Learn some HTML/CSS

+Go here to learn some: http://learn.shayhowe.com/html-css/

 ### Git Add

 ```bash